Malty, with hints of coffee and cocoa, this Irish Guinness brown bread is a popular, modern spin on traditional Irish brown soda bread.

 Sugar – You don’t have to make this with sugar, but if you use molasses instead of black treacle, I recommend adding some dark brown sugar (light brown is fine if that’s all you tend to keep around).
 Molasses is a little more bitter and less sweet than black treacle, so a little sugar helps balance things out.

-The recipe is fairly simple: mix the dry stuff, mix the wet stuff, mix together, dump into loaf pan and bake.
+The recipe is fairly simple: mix the dry stuff, mix the wet stuff, mix together, pour batter into loaf pan and bake.
 Without the need for a long rise, the whole recipe can be done in less than an hour.

 Preheat your oven to 400°F / 205°C and line or butter a 9x5 loaf pan and set aside.

 In a large measuring cup or mixing bowl, mix the Guinness, buttermilk, melted butter, and molasses.
-In another large mixing bowl, add the flours, most of the oats, salt, dark brown sugar, baking powder, and baking soda.
-Whisk together until everything is well combined and make a well in the center.
+In a separate bowl, add the flours, most of the oats, salt, brown sugar, baking powder, and baking soda.
+Whisk together until everything is well combined and make a well in the middle of the bowl.

 Slice and serve while warm with some salted Irish butter or jam.
 Also goes great with some coffee or tea (or more Guinness!).
 Also goes great with some Guinness Irish stew.